-Pipsqueak has resisted efforts to grow larger as a company.
+Pipsqueak has resisted the temptation to grow larger as a company.
 We’re small and we like it that way.
 It enables us to give our personal attention to each project that runs through our shop.
 When you hire Pipsqueak, you’re primarily hiring the talents of its two principals.
 Most of the work we do ourselves—so if you like the work you see here on our site, you can be assured that the same people are going to be working on your project.
 However, we do have a loose association with other creative freelancers whose work we admire.
 We bring these people onto individual projects on an “as needed” basis, which allows us to quickly scale up in response to large projects and to hire people who have skills that we don’t.

 Pipsqueak is noted for products which are effectively targeted to their audience and for an unstinting attention to detail.
 We’re project oriented and self-directed.
 While we do plenty of digital production work following a client’s precise instructions, we shine when given the freedom to craft effective solutions to particular communication problems.
 If we’re brought in early on a project, we can often save a considerable amount of time and money by using our design process and cognitive approach to quickly focus on an optimum solution.
 Once focused, we’re poised to execute.